heckj/CRDT/Sources/CRDT/Documentation.docc/Documentation.md

 ``CRDT/ORSet`` | An Observed-Removed set
 ``CRDT/ORMap`` | An Observed-Removed map

-For more information on CRDTs and their algorithms, see the [CRDT.tech website](https://crdt.tech), or [Wikipedia's page on CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
+For more information on CRDTs and the algorithms behind them, see the [CRDT.tech website](https://crdt.tech), or [Wikipedia's page on CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).

 ## Topics